Supersonic and Superluminal Energy and Speed of Information via Temporal Interference in a Dispersionless Environment: Introduction

 Recent theoretical results for dispersionless media predict acoustic wave packets can occur at locations with speeds significantly slower or faster than the phase speed when the source and receiver are near each other, are near a reflecting boundary, and the waveforms from the direct and reflected paths temporally interfere \cite{c3d_slow,c3d_fast} (Fig. \ref{fig:definition_fig}).
 In other words, a wave packets' speed is modified even when the phase and group speeds are identical.
 For the direct+reflected path effect, the so-called $c_{3d}$ speed of a wave packet is defined as,

-where $l_1$ is the distance of the straight path from source to receiver, and $t_m$ is the measured time between the peaks of the wave packets.
+where $l_1$ is the distance of the straight path from source to receiver, and $t_m$ is the time between the wave packets.
 The $c_{3d}$ can be unequal to the group speed.
-Unless noted otherwise, in this paper the wave packet peak is defined to coincide with the first arriving peak of the absolute value of the Hilbert transform of the time series.
+Unless noted otherwise, $t_m$ is the interval between the first peak of the absolute value of the Hilbert transform of the transmitted and received time series.
 This slowing and speeding of wave packets may need to be accounted for when deriving correct confidence intervals of location based on measurements of propagation time or measurements of the time-differences of arrival (TDOA) between receivers \cite{c3d_slow,c3d_fast}.
-The physics of the direct+reflected path effect only requires a reflecting boundary with a nearby source or receiver, suggesting the same phenomenon might occur for electromagnetic (EM) waves near a mirror.
-Because the effect yields supersonic values of the $c_{3d}$ in dispersionless media, we conjecture it may yield superluminal values of the $c_{3d}$ for EM waves propagating in a vacuum near a reflecting boundary.
-This possibility is discussed in the context of special relativity \cite{einstein} wherein the speed of information may not exceed the speed of light in a vacuum \cite{sommerfeld,brillouin,brillouin_translated_papers}.
+The physics of the direct+reflected path effect only requires a reflecting boundary with a nearby source or receiver, suggesting the same phenomenon might occur for electromagnetic (EM) waves.
+Because the effect yields supersonic values of the $c_{3d}$ in dispersionless media, we conjecture it could yield superluminal values of the $c_{3d}$ for EM waves propagating in a vacuum near a reflecting boundary.

-It has long been known superluminal group speeds occur due to anomalous dispersion \cite{leroux}, where the frequencies of an EM wave packet interact with charged particles near their resonant frequencies.
+It has long been known superluminal group speeds occur due to anomalous dispersion \cite{leroux,diener,Wang2000}, where the frequencies of an EM wave packet interact with ions near their resonant frequencies.
 In order to preserve the idea of causality in special relativity \cite{einstein}, the second postulate was modified to mean the speed of information cannot exceed the speed of light in a vacuum \cite{sommerfeld,brillouin,brillouin_translated_papers,diener}.
-Scientists have observed superluminal phenomena due to several physical effects including anomalous dispersion \cite{diener,Wang2000} microwave tunneling \cite{enders_nimitz_1992,PhysRevE.62.5758}, quantum tunneling \cite{chiao_and_steinberg_1997,PhysRevLett.71.708}, and discussed the possibility in the context of quantum electrodynamics \cite{SCHARNHORST1990354}.
-None of these investigations yielded an observed speed of information exceeding the speed of light in a vacuum.
+Scientists also observed superluminal phenomena due to microwave tunneling \cite{enders_nimitz_1992,PhysRevE.62.5758}, quantum tunneling \cite{chiao_and_steinberg_1997,PhysRevLett.71.708}, and discussed the possibility in the context of quantum electrodynamics \cite{SCHARNHORST1990354}.
+None of these investigations yielded a speed of information exceeding the speed of light in a vacuum.